 The California Highway Patrol (CHP) Valley Division is proud to serve the greater Sacramento and surrounding areas.
-Valley Division oversees a total of 20 commands, one commercial vehicle enforcement facility, and four communications centers that encompass ten different counties within the State of California.
+Valley Division oversees a total of 20 commands, one commercial vehicle enforcement facility, and three communications centers that encompass ten different counties within the State of California.
 The footprint of the Division spans from Chico on the northern end to Tracy on the southern border including South Lake Tahoe to the east and Woodland on the west fringes.
 These areas represent much of the diverse geography and climate for which California is so well-known.
 This includes cold weather mountainous regions to the heat of the valley.

 Additionally, Valley Division encompasses the world-wide tourist destination of Lake Tahoe to the farmlands that service the state, country, and many parts of the world.
 Valley Division has a large geographic footprint which covers four major highways, including Interstate 5, Interstate 80, US 50, and State Route 99.
 Interstate 5 is the primary route through the Sacramento Valley, traveling north-south along the western edge of the valley.
 Interstate 80 cuts a swath through the valley, mostly through Placer, Sacramento, and Yolo Counties which includes Interstate 505 and State Route 113.
 Other principal routes in the region include State Route 99, which runs along the eastern edge of the valley, roughly parallel to Interstate 5; State Route 20, which traverses the valley from west to east on its route from State Route 1 to the Donner Pass; State Route 49, named in honor of the California Gold Rush and running through many old mining towns in the foothills of the valley; and State Route 45, which runs along the course of the Sacramento River roughly ten miles east of Interstate 5.